Written By: Stephanie Freyer, IBM Planning Analytics Marketing, IBM

 As companies look to fully embrace agility as a way of working and doing business, integrated planning is emerging as an ideal way forward.

 Integrated planning unleashes the power of enterprise performance management across your company to support business and organizational agility.
 That’s right.
 Some thought this approach was only for the finance organization.
 But it can take on the needs of all lines of business within organizations—especially those aspiring to be agile.
 Let’s explore how.

 Agility can help solve the problems created by business change or disruption.
 Agile companies can react swiftly and successfully when new competitors, new technological advances or sudden market shifts appear on the horizon.
 Collaboration and sharing are critical to agility when delivering long-term business value is the goal.
 Agile companies also—and this is critical—provide employees across all business units with access to a central repository of data they need to make informed decisions, connecting the process across all departments.

 If you want to embrace agility, you need to establish processes and systems that enable information to flow freely in all directions.
 In addition, your employees must be able to experiment, test theories and iterate.
 But this free-flow of information can get stuck if data exists in silos and planning and analytics are not built in.

 So, what’s the answer?

 Planning the work and working the plan with integrated planning

-As this article about business planning explains, operations, sales, marketing, human resources and other departments and disciplines all need fast, flexible planning and analysis.
+As one recent article about business planning explained, operations, sales, marketing, human resources and other departments and disciplines all need fast, flexible planning and analysis.
 These business areas also need to be able to easily share information, access data, and test scenarios in one unified, centralized place.